As lockdown begins to ease, we are all asked to practice social distancing, which, when you have sight loss, could be seen as a struggle.

 6.You must also wear face masks when attending hospital, as a visitor or a patient.
 You may be exempt from wearing a face mask if you have a physical or mental illness or impairment, or a disability that means you cannot put on, wear or remove a face covering.
 Children under 11 also do not need to wear a mask.

-7. There is no strict ruling on wearing face coverings in enclosed public spaces such as shops, but face masks can help us protect each other and reduce the spread of the disease if you are suffering from Coronavirus but not showing symptoms.
+7. From Friday, July 24th, we must all wear face masks in shops.
+There is no ruling that you should wear them in a pub or restaurant, as you are eating.
+However, face masks can help us protect each other and reduce the spread of the disease if you are suffering from Coronavirus but not showing symptoms.
 But they are not a substitute for social distancing or washing hands.

 8. Many places, such as shops, hospitals, opticians and GP surgeries have been adapted to ensure people can remain 2m apart.
 They will have social distancing markers, one way systems and a new layout, so perhaps ring ahead and enquire about these changes to see if you would require assistance.
 If possible try to go at quieter times.